What every teacher should know

 Print awareness is understanding that print is organized in a particular way — for example, knowing that print is read from left to right and top to bottom.
 It is knowing that words consist of letters and that spaces appear between words.
 Print awareness is a child’s earliest introduction to literacy.

 While some children enter school with print awareness firmly in place, others do not.
-But not all children entering kindergarten have this skill.
 So let's take a look at how teachers can help students to develop or strengthen print awareness.

 Video: Becoming Aware of Print